-- Blood alcohol concentration — There exists a wide range of possible complications with blood, breath or urine analysis.
+- Blood alcohol concentration — There exists a wide range of possible complications with blood, breath, or urine analysis.
 Most breath machines will register many chemical compounds found on the human breath as alcohol, which is a non-specific analysis.
 Other defects in analysis can be conveyed in cross-examination of the state’s expert witness and the defense can appoint its own forensic chemist.

-- Testing during the absorptive phase — The blood, breath or urine test will be defective if done while you are actively absorbing alcohol.
+- Testing during the absorptive phase — The blood, breath, or urine test will be defective if done while you are actively absorbing alcohol.
 It takes between 45 minutes and three hours to complete absorption.
 This can be delayed if food is present in the stomach.

 - Retrograde extrapolation — This refers to the requirement that the blood and alcohol concentration level be “related back” in time from the test to the driving.

-- Regulation of blood alcohol testing — The prosecution must prove the blood, breath or urine test complied with state requirements as to calibration, maintenance and other factors.
+- Regulation of blood alcohol testing — The prosecution must prove the blood, breath, or urine test complied with state requirements as to calibration, maintenance, and other factors.

-FDOT DUI Enforcement Grant to the Pinellas County Sheriff’s Office
+FDOT DUI Enforcement Grant

 In early 2018, the Pinellas County Sheriff’s Office announced that it had received a $34,000 DUI Enforcement grant from the Florida Department of Transportation (FDOT).
 The grant money will be used to fund various DUI enhancement projects throughout Pinellas County beginning on Saturday, February 3, 2018, and running through September 30, 2018.